Joseph Gasser von Valhorn: Life and work

-His health began to decline during this period, and he would suffer from depression for the rest of his life.
+His health began to decline during this period, and he would have depression for the rest of his life.
 He initially returned to his hometown, and did not go back to Vienna until 1852.
 Shortly after, he created five statues for the portal at Speyer Cathedral.

 After making busts of Emperor Maximilian of Mexico and his wife, Charlotte of Belgium, he developed a large clientele among the nobility.
 His next order was for six statues at the palace of Archudke Ludwig Victor.

 He taught at the Vienna Academy from 1865 to 1873.
 His most famous student there was Viktor Oskar Tilgner.
 He was raised to the Knighthood in 1879, following his work at the Votivkirche.
 After that, his commissions decreased, as his style were becoming "out of date".
 He eventually had to be rescued from poverty by a pension from the City of Vienna.
 After 1896, he lived in his hometown, poor and almost forgotten.

 His works include life-size statues of Maximilian I, Holy Roman Emperor, and Frederick II, Duke of Austria, for the "k.u.k.
 Hofwaffenmuseum" (now the Museum of Military History), and statues symbolizing the Seven Liberal Arts at the State Opera.
 He also created a statue of Rudolf IV, Duke of Austria; originally on the Elisabethbrücke, now at the Karlsplatz.
 His best known work is a cover plate for the marble sarcophagus of Klemens Maria Hofbauer at Maria am Gestade.